IbrahimOmar91/SFND-2D_Feature_Matching/README.md

 * Total time consumed by the detector and the descreptor `total-time`.

 the results can be summorized in the fo1lowing pictures
-### Average Number of total keypoints for each compination:
+### Average Number of total keypoints for each combination:
 #### Max is 2711.6 For `BRISK` detector
 <img src="Results/001keypoints.PNG" />

-### Average Number of keypoints within the car box for each compination:
+### Average Number of keypoints within the car box for each combination:
 #### Max is 271.3 For `BRISK`
 <img src="Results/002focusedPoints.PNG" />

-### Average Number of matches within the car box for each compination:
+### Average Number of matches within the car box for each combination:
-#### Max is 186 For The `BRISK-BRIEF` Compination
+#### Max is 186 For The `BRISK-BRIEF` Combination
 <img src="Results/003matches.PNG" />

-### Average time consumed by the detector for each compination:
+### Average time consumed by the detector for each combination:
 #### Min is 0.56 mSec for `FAST`
 <img src="Results/004detectorTime.PNG" />